adaick/Quiz-Application/README.md

 - ADD_USER: User details will be asked in CLI
 - ADD_QUESTION: Question details and MCQ options details will be asked by CLI

-Both these above operations will write to an SQLite3 database

 ## User mode